1100M is a compact, versatile, and well-engineered CNC mill developed for prototyping and light production.

 The spindle collet comes with an R8 taper to hold the cutting tool and thread, tension, and auto-reversing mill for tapping.

-Its induction motor shaft has two pulleys to offer two speed range.
+Its induction motor shaft has two pulleys to offer two speed ranges.
 You can set low RPM to get high torque for cutting metal with high tensile strength, like steel and titanium.

 With this powerful spindle, you can get a maximum feed rate of 110 IPM in X and Y axes and up to 90 IPM on the Z-axis.